magahet/dva/hw/hw2/hw2_report.md

 # 1. Professional Employment by State

+**This answer uses interpretation B**

 ![percprof\label{percprof}](fig/percprof.png)

-Figure \ref{percprof} shows the distribution of midwest$percprof values across each state.
+Figure \ref{percprof} shows the distribution of midwest\$percprof values across each state.
 This is the percentage of each county's adult population with professional employment.

 Observations: